danorr/RequestForInformation/README.md

-# RequestForInformation
+# Request for Information
-A sample automated test
+A sample automated test framework to demonstrate compentency in writing automated tests